-The crime of domestic battery is vigorously prosecuted in northern Nevada, particularly in the Reno-Sparks area.
-If you have been accused of domestic battery, contact the criminal defense attorneys at Viloria, Oliphant, Oster & Aman L.L.P.
-Our experienced legal staff will work closely with you to challenge the prosecution's case, reduce/eliminate the penalties, and clear your name.
+The crime of domestic battery is vigorously prosecuted in Nevada, particularly in the Reno-Sparks area.
+If you have been accused of domestic battery, contact the criminal defense attorneys at Viloria, Oliphant, Oster & Aman L.L.P. right away.
+Our experienced Reno domestic battery attorneys will work closely with you to challenge the prosecution’s case and work to reduce/eliminate the penalties and clear your name.

 - 100+ years of combined experience